 In most cases your ideal roof that you are truly happy with will be a positive blend of all these factors.
 Finding a stylish roof that lasts long and is affordable will leave you very satisfied with your investment.

 The great thing about pitched roofs is that you do have many options.
 Here is what you need to know about when it comes to selecting the right material for a pitched roof.

 The old rhetoric is that 8 out of every 10 homes in North America are covered in asphalt shingles.
-Those numbers are probably shifting a bit as homeowners opt for greener roofing alternatives and modern manufacturing methods have made materials like tile and metal more affordable (and more stylish).
+Those numbers are probably shifting a bit as homeowners opt for greener roofing alternatives and modern manufacturing methods have made materials like metal tiles and standing seam more affordable (and more stylish).

 It’s not hard to see how asphalt got to the top of the mountain though.
 It is the most affordable roofing material, installs very easily, offers decent aesthetics, and can last upwards of 20 to 30 years.